jeremychauvet/docker-images/README.md

-# template-showroom
+# Docker images

-This repository is a template to quickly start new showroom projects.
+Docker images used on my OSS projects.